Things to Know About Your Vehicle’s Number Plate

 WB

 Part 03: The vehicle's unique registration number is the third crucial component of a number plate.
 Every 4-digit registration number is assigned a number between 0001 and 9999.
 The final digits are changed to letters and the same range of numbers is utilised again if the numbers in the series are not available.
-Owners of vehicles can also purchase a fancy or customised registration number for a higher cost.
+A fancy or a customised registration number can also be brought at a higher cost for the vehicle.

 Part 04: The 'IND' oval logo, an acronym for India, is the fourth component of a registration plate.
 The oval logo, which appears on HSRPs (High Security Number Plates), features a "chakra" chromium logo.
 In an effort to reduce car theft cases, tamper-proof registration number plates were initially adopted in 2005.